All Products

 import com.amazonaws.services.s3.AmazonS3Client;

-// Implement a credentials provider to obtain STS temporary credentials from the server.
+// Implement a credentials provider that fetches STS credentials from your server

 public class OSSCredentialsProvider implements AWSCredentialsProvider {